Win A Flyaway To We Can Survive From Alice!

-In light of the tragic events in Las Vegas, we are suspending all contesting on Alice today.
-We’ll keep you updated on when our contests will start again, and we will be keeping everyone in our hearts.

-The 5th annual We Can Survive concert is Saturday, October 21, 2017 at the Hollywood Bowl!
+The 5th annual WE CAN SURVIVE concert is Saturday, October 21, 2017 at the Hollywood Bowl!
 Starring … ALESSIA CARA, HARRY STYLES, KESHA, KHALID, LORDE, MACKLEMORE, P!NK, SAM HUNT, AND SAM SMITH.
-Tickets on sale now at ticketmaster.com.
+WE CAN SURVIVE is a benefit concert for the Young Survival Coalition, the premier organization dedicated to the critical issues unique to young women who are diagnosed with breast cancer.
+Tickets are on sale now at www.ticketmaster.com.

+You can win a flyaway to WE CAN SURVIVE for you and a friend including roundtrip airfare for two, a 2-night hotel stay and 2 tickets to the 5th annual WE CAN SURVIVE from Alice in this National contest.

 HERE’S HOW TO WIN:

-Listen to Alice weekdays 10/2-10/6 on the :05s at 7 AM, 12 PM, and 4 PM for the text codeword and cue to enter this national contest!
-When you hear it, text the codeword to 8 – 0 – 7 – 8 – 7 and you’ll be qualified for a chance to win or … Enter online at wecansurvive.com/contest.
+• When you hear the special CODEWORD, text the CODEWORD to 8 – 0 – 7 – 8 – 7 by the end of the hour and you’ll be qualified for a chance to win a trip to WE CAN SURVIVE… or enter online at www.wecansurvive.com/contest.

+• Following each CODEWORD entry period, one nationwide entrant will be randomly selected to win a trip to Hollywood to attend WE CAN SURVIVE and will be called by CBS Radio shortly after the drawing.
+If you are that lucky person, you must be available at the time of the call to be eligible to win the prize!
+So be sure to be near your phone in case you get a call.

 We Can Survive is a benefit concert for the Young Survival Coalition, the premier organization dedicated to the critical issues unique to young women who are diagnosed with breast cancer.